Mzoli's: Reception

 Mzoli's became one of Cape Town's most popular gathering spots.
 Customers played music from their parked cars, and the butchery became known as a hub for deep house and kwaito music.
 It attracted locals, television stars, DJs, politicians, business people, tourists, and college students.

-In 2013, the non-profit news agency GroundUp reported that regular customers often felt unsafe in the establishment, due to the prevalence of gangs.

 British chef Jamie Oliver featured Mzoli's on the cover of his magazine in April 2009.
 He described Mzoli's as "sexy" and praised the "incredible flavor" of the meat.
 He added that due to the hot temperature in South Africa, the locals cannot hang meat like in Europe, so they would just "kill it, gut it, skin it and eat it".
 Tina Walsh of The Guardian called it "a big open-air shack" which "has a devoted following".

 In popular culture

-A Wikipedia article on the shop was created by the encyclopedia's co-founder Jimmy Wales, which led to a debate on the crowdsourced project's inclusion criteria.
+A Wikipedia article on the shop was created by the encyclopedia's co-founder Jimmy Wales in 2007, which led to a debate on the crowdsourced project's inclusion criteria.